Particular/docs.particular.net/nservicebus/scalability-and-ha/sender-side-distribution.md

 ## Location of mapping file

-The routing file is a simple XML file that has to be located either on local hard drive or a network drive.
-It is processed before the endpoint starts up and then re-processed in regular intervals (every 30 seconds by default) so the changes in the document are reflected in the behavior of NServiceBus automatically.
+The routing file is a simple XML file that has to be located either on a local hard drive or a network drive.
+It is processed before the endpoint starts up and then re-processed in regular intervals so the changes in the document are reflected in the behavior of NServiceBus automatically.
 If the document is not present in its configured location when endpoint starts up, NServiceBus will refuse to run.
 If it is deleted when the endpoint is already running, it will continue to run normally (with the last successfully read routes).

 There are many different options to consider when deploying routing configuration.

-Many endpoints can be configured to use one centralized mapping file on a network drive accessible by all, creating a single file that describes how messages flow across an entire system.
+* Many endpoints can be configured to use one centralized mapping file on a network drive accessible by all, creating a single file that describes how messages flow across an entire system.
 Any given endpoint will not care if the file contains information for endpoints it does not need.

-The mapping file can also be kept in a centralized location and replicated out to many servers on demand, allowing each endpoint to read the file from a location on the local disk.
+* The mapping file can be kept in a centralized location and replicated out to many servers on demand, allowing each endpoint to read the file from a location on the local disk.

-Or, rather than having a centralized file, each endpoint can keep its own routing file containing only information for the endpoints it needs to know about, which can be deployed in the same directory as the endpoint binaries and only modified as part of a controlled deployment process.
+* Each endpoint can keep its own routing file containing only information for the endpoints it needs to know about, which can be deployed in the same directory as the endpoint binaries and only modified as part of a controlled deployment process.

 ## Decommissioning endpoint instances